jasonrhodes/jasonrhodes.github.io/_posts/2012-02-16-why-baltimore.md

 tags: [baltimore, technology, community]
 ---

+_Herp derp disclaimer: I posted this in 2013 but dated the file wrongly as 2012, and if I change it now the URL will break, so... crap._

 A few hours ago, I tweeted a few times about [the CreateBaltimore event](http://createbaltimore.org/) happening today.
 I said:

 > I love Baltimore.
 But reading through some notes from @CreateBaltimore, I wonder if I belong in the tech community here, or understand it.
 [12:40 PM](https://twitter.com/rhodesjason/status/302834921783824385)